qrvey/partner-portal/docs/composer/manage-your-profile.md

 > This feature is disabled by default and must be enabled your team admin.
 For details, please see [Customizing Qrvey Composer](../admin/customizing-qrvey-composer.md).

 If configured by your team's Qrvey Administrator, you may see an option to login automatically with your organization’s SSO provider.
-Additionally, your admin may have enabled user account creation, which you may access from the "I’m new **Sign Up**" link in the lower-right corner.

 ## Manage Your Profile